G3AN: Disentangling Appearance and Motion for Video Generation: Approach

 \section{Approach}

-In this work, we propose $G^3AN$, a novel GAN architecture, aiming at generating videos in a disentangled manner from two noise vectors, $z_{a}\in Z_{A}$ and $z_{m} \in Z_{M}$, which represent appearance and motion, respectively. $G^3AN$ consists of a three-stream Generator $G$, as well as a two-stream Discriminator $D$, as illustrated in Figure~\ref{fig:architecture}. $G$ aims at generating videos with the ability to modulate appearance and motion disjointly, while $D$ accounts for distinguishing generated samples from real data, in both, videos and frames, respectively.
+In this work, we propose G$^{3}$AN, a novel GAN architecture, aiming at generating videos in a disentangled manner from two noise vectors, $z_{a}\in Z_{A}$ and $z_{m} \in Z_{M}$, which represent appearance and motion, respectively.
+G$^{3}$AN consists of a three-stream Generator $G$, as well as a two-stream Discriminator $D$, as illustrated in Figure~\ref{fig:architecture}.
+While $G$ aims at generating videos with the ability to modulate appearance and motion disjointly, $D$ accounts for distinguishing generated samples from real data, in both, videos and frames, respectively.